dalabi91/Deborah-Portfolio/README.md

 # Deborah's Portfolio

-## Overwiew
+## Overview

 Welcome to my developer portfolio!
-This repository showcases my skills and projects completed througout edX web development bootcamp programe to future employers looking to fill a part-time or full-time  position.
-In  this project i have applied knewly learnt core skill such as grid, flex-box and media queries.
+This repository showcases my skills and projects completed throughout edX web development bootcamp program to future employers looking to fill a part-time or full-time  position.
+In  this project i have applied newly learnt core skill such as grid, flex-box and media queries.

 ## Project Goals

-The primary goal for this project  is to have a portfolio that satifies a typical hiring manager's needs.
+The primary goal for this project  is to have a portfolio that satisfies a typical hiring manager's needs.
 To achieve this, CSS and HTML language were used ensuring all acceptance criteria are covered/met.

 ### Acceptance Criteria